bigsea-ufcg/bigsea-loadbalancer/loadbalancer/service/heuristic/doc/cpu_capacity.md

 -`vm.cpu.utilization_norm_perc`: Informs the normalized cpu utilization percentage for instances in the hosts

 - *Hypervisor KVM*
-Your hosts should provide use KVM as hypervisor to allow the collection of the capacity of the instances through the `virsh` command.
+Your hosts should provide use KVM as hypervisor to allow the collection of the capacity of the instances through the `virsh` command through ssh connection.